Swords Of Ditto

 Microsoft Windows, Steam, PlayStation 4

-Below are a selection of UI screens I produced as a freelancer in 2017 for Swords of Ditto by OnebitBeyond, a small indie team.
-Swords of Ditto is an action role-playing game with roguelike elements.
-The game was published in 2018 on PC and console.
+In 2017, I worked as a freelance UI designer on Swords of Ditto by OnebitBeyond, a small indie team.
+The game is an action RPG with roguelike elements and was released on PC and console in 2018.

 Equipment